-One morning, when my daughter and I were studying thetogether, we saw the verses: “Philip said to him, Lord, show us the Father, and it suffises us.
+One morning, when my daughter and I were studying the Bible together, we saw these verses: “Philip said to him, Lord, show us the Father, and it suffices us.
 Jesus said to him, Have I been so long time with you, and yet have you not known me, Philip? he that has seen me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in me? the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works” (John 14:8-10).
-Wearing a look of confusion, my daughter asked me, “Mom, the pastors and elders all said that the was the when they preached, but right here the Lord Jesus said to Philip: ‘he that has seen me has seen the Father.’
+Wearing a look of confusion, my daughter asked me, “Mom, when the pastors and elders preach, they all say that theis the , but right here the Lord Jesus said to Philip: ‘he that has seen me has seen the Father.’
 ‘I am in the Father, and the Father in me.’
-Mom, how are we meant to accept the words of the Lord Jesus?”
+Mom, how are we meant to understand the words of the Lord Jesus?”
 Hearing that, I gave it some thought, but couldn’t think straight.
-I was at a loss how to answer my daughter for a moment.
+I was at a loss how to answer my daughter.

-Then, she read two passages of words to me, “The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
+Then, she read two passages of words to me, “The incarnate God is called, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
-This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
+This difference is because Christ is not of flesh and blood; He is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.
 Be it His humanity or divinity, both submit to the will of the heavenly Father.
-The substance of Christ is the Spirit, that is, the divinity.
-Therefore, His substance is that of God Himself; …”
+The essence of Christ is the Spirit, that is, the divinity.
+Therefore, His essence is that of God Himself.”

 Hearing her fellowship, I felt that there was light in it.
-It turned out that the Lord Jesus Christ is the incarnate flesh of God and He is God Himself, but not the Son of God.
+It turns out that the Lord Jesus Christ is the incarnate flesh of God and He is God Himself, but not the Son of God.
 In order to redeem man from sins, God became flesh as the Son of man and did the work of crucifixion.
-This is God’s great love to mankind.
-But I still had a question which confused me, then I asked her: “Why does the Lord Jesus call the God in heaven Father?”
+This is God’s great love for mankind.
+But I still had a question which confused me, so I asked her: “Why did the Lord Jesus call the God in heaven Father?”